aashita-n/aashita-n/README.md

 # 💫 About Me:
- Hey there, I’m Aashita ! <br>I’m a B.Tech student studying Artificial Intelligence and Data Science, and I genuinely enjoy learning how data and models can solve real problems.<br>I like working with Python, experimenting with machine learning ideas, and building small projects to understand concepts better.<br>Right now, I’m exploring deep learning and applied AI while improving my problem-solving skills through hands-on work.
+ Hey there, I’m Aashita ! <br>I’m a B.Tech student studying Artificial Intelligence and Data Science, and I genuinely enjoy learning how data and models can solve real problems.<br>I like working with Python, experimenting with machine learning ideas, and building projects to understand concepts better.<br>Right now, I’m exploring deep learning and applied AI while improving my problem-solving skills through hands-on work.

 ## 🌐 Socials: